Articles by City & Category

-Fall Into The Season at New Jersey’s Liberty State Park
+Fall Activities at Liberty State Park New Jersey

-With the New York skyline as its backdrop and less than a half-mile opposite from the magnificent Lady Liberty herself, this beautiful New Jersey green space draws visitors from both near and far.
+With the New York skyline as its backdrop and less than a half-mile opposite from the magnificent Lady Liberty herself this beautiful New Jersey green space draws visitors from both near and far.
+The opportunity to get a full view of New York’s skyline and New Jersey’s green space makes it hard to resist a Statue of Liberty ferry ride (accessible from the Liberty Statue Cruises' departure point).
 In fact, the area where Liberty State Park stands has played an important historical and hope-filled role in the region for generations.
 This was the very harbor where many of our European ancestors first caught sight of America.
 And, in New Jersey, if you needed to cross the bay or the Atlantic or just get across town via the Central Railroad of New Jersey, there was a good chance you made your way here.
 The park itself opened in 1976 to commemorate another historical moment: the bicentennial.

 Much like its more famous neighbors and popular NYC places to visit—the Statue of Liberty and Ellis Island—the 1,122-acre Liberty State Park took quite a blow during that big storm of ‘12.
 It's estimated the park suffered at least $20 million in damages during Superstorm Sandy and that it will take until sometime next year to complete all the necessary repairs.